Slalom racing with bamboo ski poles

 Last winter I built a pair of “race poles” with gate guards for my oldest son.
 He had outgrown his black Komperdells, which were also deformed like overcooked spaghetti.
 In my quest to offer ski poles in all colors, Tehnomat had manufactured bright neon yellow grips for me.
 And along with their cone-shaped speed baskets, that also match Leki’s gate guards, and a pair of near-solid bamboo canes, I had everything we needed.

-Unfortunately, the training season in Vångabacken (our local ski slope) ended before my son had the opportunity to test his new poles.
-This winter, however, the season started early, and even though it also ended early, we managed to squeeze in a few weeks of evening training at our local slope, plus a camp at Valfjället.
+Unfortunately, the training season in Vångabacken (our local ski slope) ended before my son had the chance to test his new poles.
+This winter, however, the season started early.
+And even though it also ended early, we managed to squeeze in a few weeks of evening training at our local slope, plus a camp at Valfjället.
 So, finally the SL poles made of Calcutta bamboo with fluorescent yellow punch guards could be put to the test.

 After the camp the training season was over, unfortunately.
 We were out of snow.
-But for about twenty hours in total, the bamboo batons battled the red and blue poles on the courses when the short season is summed up.
+But for about twenty hours in total, the bamboo batons battled the red and blue poles on the courses when summing up the short season.
 The poles, or perhaps rather the bamboo, braved the bangs.
 A full season to test would of course be optimal.
 But YES, it works fine to race slalom and hit the gates with bamboo ski poles!

 /Fabian Rimfors